Natural Herbal Treatments for Scabies On Hands

 Scabies is an infestation caused by the mite Sarcoptes scabiei.
 These mites burrow into the skin and cause the infected person to develop allergic inflammation, leading to redness and itching.
 These insects can infect both humans and animals, with cases of this disease in almost every country in the world.
 It is estimated to affect over three hundred million individuals worldwide, spreading rapidly in places of high population density and crowding.[1,2]

 Conventional treatment includes insecticides such as ivermectin, selamectin, permethrin, and benzyl benzoate.
 They have shown to be effective but the scabies mite can become resistant to treatments like permethrin and ivermectin.[3-5] Plant-derived insecticides have been studied in search of an efficient, low toxic, and environmentally friendly alternative.
 Plant-based oils can be infused into carrier oils, that when applied topically may provide relief from these types of infections.
-Promising research exists on the following traditional herbal treatments.
+Promising research exists on the following traditional herbal treatments for scabies on hand.

 Tea Tree Oil